Operational Shorting and ETF Liquidity Provision

 89 Pages Posted: 3 May 2017 Last revised: 4 Aug 2022

-We identify an alternative source of ETF shorting related to the market maker liquidity provision and creation/redemption activities.
-Unlike “directional shorting” used for informational or hedging purposes, liquidity-driven “operational shorting” arises due to a regulatory exemption which allows ETF market makers to satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
-We find that operational shorting is associated with improved liquidity and greater price efficiency in the underlying securities held by an ETF.
-Higher retail trading activity and short-term ETF return reversals are also consistent with liquidity-supplying motives rather than informed trading.
-Consequently, delayed ETF creation to cover operational shorts results in failures to deliver and is found to be a valuable option in the presence of retail trading and liquidity mismatches between the ETF and its underlying securities.
-Commonality in operational shorting across lead market makers can lead to increased counterparty risk and we find that financial leverage can amplify these inter-dealer relationships.
+Due to a regulatory exemption, ETF market makers can satisfy excess demand in secondary markets by selling ETF shares that have not yet been created.
+While this ability to “operationally short” is not unique to ETFs, it plays a more prominent role in ETF liquidity provision, and results in elevated ETF failures-to-deliver.
+We propose a novel measure for “operational shorting” and show it is associated with improved liquidity and greater price efficiency in the ETF underlying securities.
+Higher retail trading activity and short-term return reversals are also consistent with liquidity-supplying motives rather than informed trading.
+Consequently, delayed ETF creation to cover operational shorts is found to be a valuable option in the presence of retail trading and liquidity mismatches between the ETF and its underlying securities.

-Keywords: Exchange-Traded Funds, Short-Selling, Failure to Deliver, Retail Trading, Market Making, Authorized Participants, Liquidity, Security Settlement, Counterparty Risk
+Keywords: Exchange-Traded Funds, Authorized Participants, Short-Selling, Failure to Deliver, Liquidity, Retail Trading, Market Making

 JEL Classification: G1, G12, G14, G23